Universite-Gustave-Eiffel/waveguicsx/README.md

 F. Treyssède, Spectral element computation of high-frequency leaky modes in three-dimensional solid waveguides, Journal of Computational Physics 314 (2016), 341-354

 M. Gallezot, F. Treyssède, L. Laguerre, A modal approach based on perfectly matched layers for the forced response of elastic open waveguides, Journal of Computational Physics 356 (2018), 391-409

+### 6. License

+waveguicsx is freely available under the GNU GPL, version 3.